jwsi/dns-website/README.md

 # DNS
-A full featured DNS application with APIs to support dynamic DNS updates.
-Also includes a front end to manage your domains.
+A full featured DNS website to manage your domains registered with UH DNS.

 ### Setup:
 - Ensure both python3.7 and virtualenv are installed.